dankamongmen/notcurses/USAGE.md

 // transformation, unless the size is unchanged. int ncvisual_resize(struct ncvisual* n, int rows, int cols);

+// Inflate each pixel in the image to 'scale'x'scale' pixels.
+It is an error
+// if 'scale' is less than 1.
+The original color is retained. int ncvisual_inflate(struct ncvisual* n, int scale);

 // Polyfill at the specified location within the ncvisual 'n', using 'rgba'. int ncvisual_polyfill_yx(struct ncvisual* n, int y, int x, uint32_t rgba);